bryceandy/laravel-beem/README.md

 #### SMS Delivery Reports

-If you have specified a callback URL in the account profile, you can that route in any way.
+If you have specified a callback URL in the account profile, you can use that route in any way.

 Optionally, this package comes with: